-This account pertains to the unrealized foreign exchange gain earned by the Group from the revaluation of their US\$ denominated short-term deposits and Non-Deliverable Forward (NDF) contracts.
+This account pertains to the unrealized foreign exchange gain earned by the Group from the revaluation of their US\$ denominated short-term deposits and forward contracts.
 Any foreign exchange gain earned is lodged as unrealized since, upon maturity of the deposits, the entire proceed, including interest earned, is retained in the Group's US\$ bank account.
-Unrealized foreign exchange gain is recognized for the valuation of foreign currency denominated short-term deposits and revaluation of the NDF at month-end.
+Unrealized foreign exchange gain is recognized for the valuation of foreign currency denominated short-term deposits and revaluation of the forwards at month-end.